-Homework Assignment No. 2: Shutter Speeds, Diagonals to Corners
+Homework Assignment No. 2: Shutter Speeds, Lines to Corners

-My second homework assignment is to shoot a few photos in Shutter Priority Mode (“Tv” on Canon and Ricoh cameras, and “S” on Nikon and Sony cameras) and to include a line to a corner.
+My second homework assignment is to send me 2-5 photos in Shutter Priority Mode (“Tv” on Canon and Ricoh cameras, and “S” on Nikon and Sony cameras) and to include a line to a corner.

 Vary Shutter Speed

-Shutter Priority mode is automatic; that is, you set the shutter speed and the camera adjusts the ISO and Aperture.
-If you set the ISO to a specific value, the camera only changes the Aperture.
-Often ISO needs to change if you want a good exposure, low for long shutter times, high for short shutter times.
+Shutter Priority mode is semi-automatic; that is, if you set the shutter speed, the camera will adjust the ISO and Aperture to give you a good exposure.
+You can also set the ISO; the camera will then set the Aperture.
+If you set the ISO, it may need to be low for long shutter times, high for short shutter times.

 This exercise is especially interesting if something is moving in front of the camera, like a waterfall or people running.
-In some situations, moving the camera at long exposures produces nice images.
+In some situations, moving the camera at long exposures produces nice images, as in my image in the upper right.
 Here is a link to some of my long-exposure photos of neon lights with the camera dancing wildly:

 If you don’t have a tripod for a long exposure and want detail, set the camera on something solid.
-Or move the camera around creatively and see if you can get something wonderful.
+If you like the look of blur, move your camera creatively and see if you can get something wonderful.

 Composition: Lines to Corners

 The composition task of this assignment is to frame scenes so that diagonals come from one or more corners; that is, so items line up to diagonals going to corners.
 Here is a link to Eric Kim’s discussion of diagonals:

 Below are three photos of a cast-iron pancake griddle in my kitchen sink with water falling on it from the faucet.